syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires when the file has been stopped to drag a file in FileExplorer
+Fires when the files or directory has been stopped to drag over on FileExplorer

 <table class="params">
 <thead>